Healthy Travel Food: The Ultimate Packing Lists for Eating Right on a Trip

 Even restaurant breakfasts (which take time from your touring and are expensive) are pretty much never nutritious.
 We bought bananas in the market, upon arrival, to add to our cereal.

-6. Frozen plastic pint and quart containers of green smoothies, or frozen green juice, double bagged, and rolled into pairs of jeans in my suitcase at the last minute.
+Frozen plastic containers of green smoothies or green juice can be double bagged and rolled into pairs of jeans in your suitcase at the last minute.
+You can even have these in a carry-on and get through security just fine; if it’s frozen, it’s not liquid!

 This works when the hotel we’ll be arriving at has a fridge.
 If it doesn’t, you can get some ice and put green smoothies in the sink, with ice, to keep them cold for a couple of days.
 This is a bit of a hassle.

-7. A 32-oz. bottle of water in everyone’s checked luggage, to tide us over till we’re able to stop and buy gallons of distilled or filtered water, so we don’t end up not drinking enough or drinking fluoridated, chlorinated water from taps or drinking fountains.
+This to tides us over till we’re able to stop and buy gallons of distilled or filtered water, so we don’t end up not drinking enough or drinking fluoridated, chlorinated water from taps or drinking fountains.

 Make sure you’re drinking a lot of water when you’re traveling, especially with airline travel, because drinking lots of clean water is even more important than food.